uboslinux/ubos-docs/sphinx/developers/complex-deployment-example.rst

 Some observations about this site:

-* UBOS needs to obtain a TLS certificate from Letsencrypt.
-Because Letsencrypt.org performs a callback to the website, UBOS needs to temporarily stage certain files with the web server that, obviously, should not conflict with any apps installed at the same site.
+* UBOS needs to obtain a TLS certificate from LetsEncrypt.
+Because letsencrypt.org performs a callback to the website, UBOS needs to temporarily stage certain files with the web server that, obviously, should not conflict with any apps installed at the same site.